janscience/adaptationprimer/filter/README.md

 over the segments.

 Luckily, there is a function doing this for us: `welch()` in `scipy.signals`.
-It taked a time series (our stimulus) as an input and returns an array with frequencies and an array with the powers for each frequency.
+It takes a time series (our stimulus) as an input and returns an array with frequencies and an array with the powers for each frequency.
 We need to provide the sampling rate of our data, i.e. the inverse time step, via the `fs` argument to the `welch()`